JerBouma/FinanceToolkit/README.md

 > **Gordon Growth Model**

 The Gordon Growth Model, also known as the Dividend Discount Model (DDM) with Constant Growth, is a method used to estimate the intrinsic value of a stock based on its expected future dividends.
 The model assumes that dividends will grow at a constant rate indefinitely.
 The formula essentially discounts the future expected dividends to their present value, taking into account the required rate of return and the growth rate.
-The numerator represents the expected dividend in the next period.
-The denominator represents the required rate of return minus the growth rate.
+The numerator represents the expected dividend in the next period and the denominator represents the required rate of return minus the growth rate.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_gordon_growth_model).

 > **Altman Z-Score**